 The Memphite god Nefertum was associated with the myth of creation, in which the newborn sun god emerged from a blue lotus.
 Nefertum is shown in human form wearing a short kilt, lappet wig amf headdress in the form of a lotus.
-Only the headdress of this pale green faience amulet has survived.
+This amulet is made of light blue glazed faience shows the god standing.

-From Giza, street 7200 in debris,east of G 7220.
-1924: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Egypt.
+From Giza, debris of chamber of rock tomb G 7813 Z. 1931: excavated by the Harvard University–Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Egypt.